gitlabhq/gitlab-runner/docs/install/linux-repository.md

 existing users need to manually download and install the new keys.

 We use one key for all our projects hosted under <https://packages.gitlab.com>.
-You can find the details about the currently used key in the [Linux package documentation](https://docs.gitlab.com/omnibus/update/package_signatures#package-repository-metadata-signing-keys).
+You can find the details about the key used in the [Linux package documentation](https://docs.gitlab.com/omnibus/update/package_signatures#package-repository-metadata-signing-keys).
 This documentation page lists also
 [all keys used in the past](https://docs.gitlab.com/omnibus/update/package_signatures#previous-keys).